MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 4: Goal Alignment Disorders
+## Chapter D: Goal Alignment Disorders

 [Start] Are the AI's behaviors misaligned with human intentions or expectations?